obriencj/pelican-inelegant/README.md

 installed in order to operate.

-## Pelican InElegant GitHub Action
+## Pelican Inelegant GitHub Action

 The action produced by this fork provides an easy interface for invoking the container to rebuild a site for deployment to GitHub